What does a Royal Horticultural Society Medal mean?

 When I first went to do a Show Garden, I was thinking what you may be thinking now: it’s not a real garden.
 It’s a show piece.
 A display.
 Sometimes, that’s exactly what it is; some of my favourite Show Gardens were pure fantasy.
 A show is the only place you are likely to find such things!

 Increasingly, though, Show Gardens are being made in just the same way as a genuine project.
 Plants that have been forced or are completely out of season are very much de-rigueur and the judges are interested in the potential longevity of the Show Garden they are looking at.

-TV coverage is making more of the fact that Show Gardens must have a brief, as a real project will and that the judging is carried out to this brief to give the element of objectivity.
-In fact, many would like to think that the judging is entirely objective but as there are human beings involved this cannot ever be entirely true.
+TV coverage is making more of the fact that Show Gardens must have a brief, as a real project will, and that the judging is carried out to this brief to give the element of objectivity.
+In fact many would like to think that the judging is entirely objective but as there are human beings involved this cannot ever be entirely true.
 Thank God perhaps!?

-The other thing which has bothered me about Shows is the environmental impact.
-Fortunately, Show Gardens are increasingly being designed for specific locations and relocated there after the show.
+The other thing which has bothered me about shows is the environmental impact.
+Fortunately Show Gardens are increasingly being designed for specific locations and relocated there after the show.
 Pretty much all the elements of the Show Gardens I have made have been used elsewhere after the show, even if it was only to board out my loft!

-We cannot avoid having some environmental impact and perhaps the most realistic approach is outlined in ’Carbon Detox’ by George Marshall talking about driving.
-Basically, you minimise and care about your everyday impact (walking or biking for short trips), which makes a massive difference all in all, and when you want (or arguably need) to have a big blow out you go to a race track and get some real satisfaction.
-Metaphorically that is what Shows and Show Gardens are doing for us gardening junkies.
+We cannot avoid having some environmental impact and perhaps the most realistic approach is outlined in Carbon Detox, by George Marshall, who talks about driving.
+Basically, you minimise and care about your every day impact (walking or biking for short trips), which makes a massive difference all in all, and when you want (or arguably need) to have a big blow out you go to a race track and get some real satisfaction.
+Metaphorically, that is what shows and Show Gardens are doing for us gardening junkies.